TaMaN2031A/couchbase-haystack/README.md

 - **Use `CouchbaseSearchDocumentStore`** when:
   - You need to combine vector searches with full-text or geospatial searches
-  - Your dataset is under 100 million documents
+  - Your dataset is limited to approximately 100 million documents
   - You want hybrid search capabilities in a single query

 - **Use `CouchbaseQueryDocumentStore` with Hyperscale Index** when: